 Since 2011, We’Ced Youth Media has served the City of Merced and connected youth to their community and each other via the power of media.
-A project of New America Media via the YouthWire collective, We’Ced is committed to changing the narrative around young people and challenging the status quo.
+An independent project of Community Partners via the YouthWire collective, We’Ced is committed to changing the narrative around young people and challenging the status quo.
 They provide youth with training in journalism in order to uplift powerful stories through a hyperlocal community health lens.
-Currently, We’Ced houses 17 youth reporters and mentors, publishes online year-round, and produces two publications a year.
+Currently, We’Ced houses 12 youth reporters and mentors, publishes online year-round, and produces one publication a year.

 To support and equip young people with the journalism and advocacy skills they need to tell their stories and the stories of their communities.

 In 2006, over 25 youth began participating in weekly after school writing workshops where they congregated in the hallway of a two-story building in West Fresno and learned the essentials of creating media and telling their stories.
 The group evolved over the next five years and became known as The kNOw Youth Media.

 Through The kNOw, opportunities were created for youth participants, who in turn create long-term positive change in their communities.
 This approach weaved youth development and youth media innovation to produce biannual youth publications, multimedia projects, and community forums.

 Finally in 2011, a satellite youth media program was launched in Merced, giving birth to We’Ced Youth Media.

 As We’Ced, we are a part of YouthWire, a collective of FIVE youth-led media hubs across California.
 YouthWire is a project of Community Partners , Community Partners offers expert guidance, essential services, and a strong dose of passion to help foster, launch, and grow creative solutions to community challenges.